aarenson/PHPCap/README.md

-If multiple programs are going to interact via the REDCap API with the same set of REDCap projects, it is useful to have a single class, perhaps called "Connection.pm", that sets up all of the required `REDCapFactory`, `REDCapProject`, and `REDCapDETHandler` objects, as well as providing methods for the business logic of the executables -- methods that take business terms and translate them into PhpCap
+If multiple programs are going to interact via the REDCap API with the same set of REDCap projects, it is useful to have a single class, perhaps called "Connection.php", that sets up all of the required `REDCapFactory`, `REDCapProject`, and `REDCapDETHandler` objects, as well as providing methods for the business logic of the executables -- methods that take business terms and translate them into PhpCap